last updated January 25, 2022

 - Renewal Committee: responsible for establishing a list of candidates for activities associated with Executive Renewal.

-- Award Committee: responsible for administering the several societal awards according to the terms and the rotation outlined in the awards documentation.
-The award committee is comprised of 3 members of the society, appointed by the executive for three-year terms in rotation with the possibility of renewal plus one Vice-President (as chair), and the society President.
+Awards Committee: responsible for administering several societal awards according to the terms and the rotation outlined in the awards documentation.
+The award committee is comprised of 3 members of the society, appointed by the Executive for three-year terms in rotation with the possibility of renewal plus one Vice-President (as chair).